Camp Lejeune Birth Defects Lawsuit | High Rate of Birth Defects

 Families can also file lawsuits if their child died from the birth defect or other birth-related conditions.
 Even though there is no presumed connection between the chemical exposure and the birth defects, families can put themselves in a position to receive financial compensation when they meet the relaxed standard of causation in the new law.

-You have a limited amount of time to file a claim against the federal government for injuries caused by toxic Camp Lejeune water.
-According to the law, you have until August 2024.
+You have a limited amount of time to file a claim against the federal government for birth injuries caused by toxic Camp Lejeune water.
+According to the law, you have until August 2024 to file a lawsuit about a Camp lejeune child death or other claim.
 After that, you would lose the right to sue.
 Therefore, you should schedule a free consultation with a Camp Lejeune claims attorney today.